PASTA-ELN/pasta-eln/docs/source/faqs.rst

 *What is the goal of the software?*
     Data has two origins
-    - local harddrive where data can be dumped into (freedom to research)
+    - local hard-drive where data can be dumped into (freedom to research)
     - links to stored data in a repository follows [agile project management](agileProjects.md), which is used in IT-projects PASTA is similar to Labfolder(TM), SciNote(TM), etc. only that it is open-source, has two data-sources, etc.